normanzb/thoughts-on-2-wheel/src/shower-thoughts/lessons-learnt-while-fixing-node-js-module-bundling-service.md

 After reading <https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/> try to make sense the node js event loop, and reading our source code I finally realise there is a mistake in our code.

-Here is roughly how the code generates log:
+Here is roughly how the it generates the logs:

 ```javascript
 pullSource(context)